Medicare Enrolled

 What this data tells you about Dr. Sharma

-Dr. Neeraj Sharma is a medical oncology in Longview, TX, with 19 years in practice.
+Dr. Neeraj Sharma is a medical oncology specialist in Longview, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Sharma performed 126,783 Medicare services across 4,820 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Sharma received a total of $3,969 from 30 pharmaceutical and/or device companies across 71 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.